monlovesmango/nostr-absurd-sql/README.md

 cd src/examples
 ../../node_modules/.bin/webpack serve --config-name "nostr_bench"
 ```
+and then open http://localhost:8080/ in your browser

 NOTE: work on nostr bench is still in progress

+##

 This is an absurd project.